enormandeau/github_tutorial/files/05_advanced_notions.md

 will receive a request to include your changes into his code.
 This is one of the primary ways to collaborate at developing code with GitHub.

-## Creating and using branches

-TODO Introduce branches, `git branch`, and branch-related gotchas

 ## Creating aliases for common Git commands

 After a while, typing the git command may feel tedious.
 Creating a few short